fitzLab-AL/gdm/README.md

 #> [1] Min Knot: 0
 #> [1] 50% Knot: 0
 #> [1] Max Knot: 52
+#> [1] Coefficient[1]: 0
+#> [1] Coefficient[2]: 0
+#> [1] Coefficient[3]: 0
 #> [1] Sum of coefficients for bio18: 0
-#> [1]
 ```

 ## GDM plots

-The fitted splines represent one of the most informative outputs from
+The fitted splines represent one of the most informative components of a
-`gdm`, which also can be used to transform and map environmental
-variables such that they best represent biological patterns.
+fitted GDM and so plotting and scrutinizing the splines is a major part
+of interpreting GDM and the analyzed biological patterns.
 The fitted
 model and I-splines can be viewed using the `plot` function, which
-produces a multi-panel plot that includes: (i) the fitted relationship
+produces a multi-panel plot that includes two model summary plots
-between predicted ecological distance and observed compositional
+showing (i) the fitted relationship between predicted ecological
+distance and observed compositional dissimilarity and (ii) predicted
-dissimilarity; (ii) predicted versus observed biological distance, and
+versus observed biological distance, followed by a series of panels
-(iii) each I-spline with at least one non-zero coefficient, plotted in
+showing each I-spline with at least one non-zero coefficient (plotted in
-order by sum of the I-spline coefficients (in the provided example bio18
+order by sum of the I-spline coefficients).
+Note that in the example
-is not plotted because all three coefficients equaled zero and so had no
+bio18 is not plotted because all three coefficients equaled zero and so
-relationship with the response).
+had no relationship with the response.

 The maximum height of each spline indicates the magnitude of total
 biological change along that gradient and thereby corresponds to the